awsdocs/amazon-s3-userguide/doc_source/UsingKMSEncryption.md

-# Protecting Data Using Server\-Side Encryption with CMKs Stored in AWS Key Management Service \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>
+# Protecting Data Using Server\-Side Encryption with KMS keys Stored in AWS Key Management Service \(SSE\-KMS\)<a name="UsingKMSEncryption"></a>

 Server\-side encryption is the encryption of data at its destination by the application or service that receives it\.
 AWS Key Management Service \(AWS KMS\) is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
-Amazon S3 uses AWS KMS customer master keys \(CMKs\) to encrypt your Amazon S3 objects\.
+Amazon S3 uses AWS KMS keys to encrypt your Amazon S3 objects\.
 AWS KMS encrypts only the object data\.
 Any object metadata is not encrypted\.

-If you use CMKs, you use AWS KMS via the [AWS Management Console](https://console.aws.amazon.com/kms) or [AWS KMS APIs](https://docs.aws.amazon.com/kms/latest/APIReference/) to centrally create CMKs, define the policies that control how CMKs can be used, and audit their usage to prove that they are being used correctly\.
-You can use these CMKs to protect your data in Amazon S3 buckets\.
-When you use SSE\-KMS encryption with an S3 bucket, the AWS KMS CMK must be in the same Region as the bucket\.
+If you use KMS keys, you use AWS KMS via the [AWS Management Console](https://console.aws.amazon.com/kms) or [AWS KMS APIs](https://docs.aws.amazon.com/kms/latest/APIReference/) to centrally create KMS keys, define the policies that control how KMS keys can be used, and audit their usage to prove that they are being used correctly\.
+You can use these KMS keys to protect your data in Amazon S3 buckets\.
+When you use SSE\-KMS encryption with an S3 bucket, the AWS KMS keys must be in the same Region as the bucket\.

-There are additional charges for using AWS KMS CMKs\.
-For more information, see [AWS KMS concepts \- Customer master keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide* and [AWS KMS pricing](https://aws.amazon.com/kms/pricing)\.
+There are additional charges for using AWS KMS keys\.
+For more information, see [AWS KMS key concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#kms_keys) in the *AWS Key Management Service Developer Guide* and [AWS KMS pricing](https://aws.amazon.com/kms/pricing)\.

 **Important**
-To upload an object encrypted with an AWS KMS CMK to Amazon S3, you need `kms:Decrypt` and `kms:GenerateDataKey` permissions on the key\.
-To download, an object encrypted with an AWS KMS CMK, you need `kms:Decrypt` permissions\.
+To upload an object encrypted with an AWS KMS key to Amazon S3, you need `kms:Decrypt` and `kms:GenerateDataKey` permissions on the key\.
+To download, an object encrypted with an AWS KMS key, you need `kms:Decrypt` permissions\.
 For information about AWS KMS permissions and multipart upload, see [Multipart upload API and permissions](mpuoverview.md#mpuAndPermissions)\.

-## AWS managed CMKs and customer managed CMKs<a name="aws-managed-customer-managed-cmks"></a>
+## AWS KMS keys and customer managed keys<a name="aws-managed-customer-managed-keys"></a>

-When you use server\-side encryption with AWS KMS \(SSE\-KMS\), you can use the default [AWS managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk), or you can specify a [customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) that you have already created\.
+When you use server\-side encryption with AWS KMS \(SSE\-KMS\), you can use the default [AWS KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-managed-cmk), or you can specify a [customer managed key](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) that you have already created\.

-If you don't specify a customer managed CMK, Amazon S3 automatically creates an AWS managed CMK in your AWS account the first time that you add an object encrypted with SSE\-KMS to a bucket\.
-By default, Amazon S3 uses this CMK for SSE\-KMS\.
+If you don't specify a customer managed key, Amazon S3 automatically creates an AWS KMS key in your AWS account the first time that you add an object encrypted with SSE\-KMS to a bucket\.
+By default, Amazon S3 uses this KMS key for SSE\-KMS\.

-If you want to use a customer managed CMK for SSE\-KMS, create the CMK before you configure SSE\-KMS\.
-Then, when you configure SSE\-KMS for your bucket, specify the existing customer managed CMK\.
+If you want to use a customer managed key for SSE\-KMS, create the customer managed key before you configure SSE\-KMS\.
+Then, when you configure SSE\-KMS for your bucket, specify the existing customer managed key\.

-Creating your own customer managed CMK gives you more flexibility and control\.
-For example, you can create, rotate, and disable customer managed CMKs\.
-You can also define access controls and audit the customer managed CMKs that you use to protect your data\.
-For more information about customer managed and AWS managed CMKs, see [AWS KMS concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
+Creating a customer managed key gives you more flexibility and control\.
+For example, you can create, rotate, and disable customer managed keys\.
+You can also define access controls and audit the customer managed key that you use to protect your data\.
+For more information about customer managed and AWS managed keys, see [AWS KMS concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.

 **Important**
-When you use an AWS KMS CMK for server\-side encryption in Amazon S3, you must choose a symmetric CMK\.
-Amazon S3 only supports symmetric CMKs and not asymmetric CMKs\.
+When you use an AWS KMS key for server\-side encryption in Amazon S3, you must choose a symmetric key\.
+Amazon S3 only supports symmetric keys and not asymmetric keys\.
 For more information, see [Using Symmetric and Asymmetric Keys](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) in the *AWS Key Management Service Developer Guide*\.

 ## Amazon S3 Bucket Keys<a name="sse-kms-bucket-keys"></a>